keithmburu/courses/2021-compling/labs/lab3.md

 Computational Linguistics, Fall 2021

-# Lab 3: Basic NLTK Text Processing
+# Lab 3: Exploring a Corpus with NLTK Text Processing

-The purpose of this lab is to give students more practice with Python, and, specifically, practice using the NLTK library for text processing, which will be useful for Homework 2.
+The first purpose of this lab is to give students more practice with Python, and, specifically, practice using the NLTK library for text processing, which will be useful for Homework 2.
 Students may find Chapter 3 of [Natural Language Processing with Python](https://www.nltk.org/book/) useful as a reference.
+The second purpose is that students will begin thinking about corpus exploration and what they can learn by examining corpus statistics.
+In computational linguistics, understanding the data under examination is of paramount importance.

 First, download a text from [Project Gutenberg](http://www.gutenberg.org) in plain-text (UTF-8) format.
 You can do this with Python or with `curl` or `wget`.
 The following will download Heroditus's *The History of Heroditus* into a file called `text.txt`.